 This behavior translates to our indifference towards other’s suffering and our insensitiveness towards nature.
 The recent immigration crisis and the USA backing off from the Paris Convention are prime examples.

 Individual needs and emotions do not have any space in the corporate world.
 Everyone is expected to work like a robot and maximize the profit of the company.
-We are trained to function in this system from our childhood, but have you ever stopped and asked yourself what is in for you?
+We are trained to function in this system from our childhood, but have you ever stopped and asked yourself what is in it for you?
 What is your outcome?
 Money?
 A career?
 Material gains?
-Isn´t it more psychological and emotional distortion of individuals?
-And at the end we spend our money on treatment and pills to fight against stress and disease caused by our daily life.
+Isn´t it a more psychological and emotional distortion of individuals?
+And in the end, we spend our money on treatment and pills to fight against stress and disease caused by our daily life.

 Isn´t it an extremely clever system?
 Not so much for us in the end though.
-All this stress, unease, and physical and mental overload will at the end transmit deep down in society and lead to the creation of a collectively diseased society.
+All this stress, unease, and physical and mental overload will ultimately transmit deep down to the society, and lead to the creation of a collectively diseased community.

-Why are more and more people restraining from caring for their community and ultimately for society?
-The reason is not so much carelessness, but more the fact that we become more insensititve towards our own selves.
-Do we really care about ourself?
+Why are more and more people restraining from caring for their community and ultimately for the society?
+The reason is not so much carelessness, but more the fact that we become more insensitive towards our own selves.
+Do we really care about ourselves?
 Aren´t we too often putting a thousand different tasks and people first?
 There is always something more important, someone who needs your support, or you have to finish this work project before taking rest.
-Ask, are you taking enough time for yourself?
+Ask yourself – are you taking enough time for yourself?
 Do you love yourself?
 Do you even know yourself?
 This is a very essential, basic question, and most probably also the most difficult one to answer.

-Fact is, if we are not sensitive towards ourselves.
-If we are not able to love ourselves, how are we supposed to be able to truly love others and how will we be able to care others and about society?
+The fact is, if we are not sensitive towards ourselves, if we are not able to love ourselves, how are we supposed to be able to truly love others and how will we be able to care for others and for the society?

 Ask yourself, what is the path of salvation?
 How can you be redeemed?